webrecorder/replayweb.page/docs/docs/user-guide/loading.md

 See the [Supported Locations](../../develop/locations/) page for details on supported external sources for serving archived items.

-## Loading Files from Within Google Drive
+## Loading Files from Google Drive

 In addition to loading remote content from URLs, ReplayWeb.page also supports loading WARC and WACZ files directly from Google Drive.